Bishellable drawings of $K_n$: Conclusion

 \section{Conclusion}

-Recent progress on the rectilinear crossing number of $K_n$ has depended on making more refined estimates than that provided by Lemma~\ref{lm:inequality}.
+Recent progress on the rectilinear crossing number of $K_n$~\cite{aichholzer2007new,abrego2012k} has depended on making more refined estimates than that provided by Lemma~\ref{lm:inequality}.
 These refinements cannot occur in the context of the (topological) crossing number considered in this paper, as the bound in Lemma~\ref{lm:inequality} cannot be improved for a drawing having $H(n)$ crossings.

-Also, it is now known that almost half of the more than 400,000 (up to weakly isomorphism) \HHopt\ drawings of $K_{11}$ are not shellable, and this almost surely applies in roughly equal numbers to bishellable.
-It seems likely that, as $n$ grows, the proportion of bishellable \HHopt\ drawings vanishes. \todo{(BV) Does this help us here (as this follows already from the shellability paper ...)?} However, Theorem~\ref{th:main} (indeed Theorem \ref{th:old} is enough) implies, for example, that any drawing with $K_{\frac{n}{2}}$ drawn in the southern hemisphere (using an uncrossed $\frac{n}{2}$-cycle on the equator) and the remaining $K_{\frac{n}{2}}$ drawn in the northern hemisphere (arbitrarily) must have at least $H(n)$ crossings.
-These kinds of drawings play a role in the computer-free proof~\cite{McQR14} that $\crn(K_9)=36$.\\
+Our computations show that about $43.8\%$ of the 403,079 (up to weak isomorphism) \HHopt\ drawings of $K_{11}$ are not bishellable.
+It seems likely that, as $n$ grows, the proportion of bishellable \HHopt\ drawings vanishes.
+However, Theorem~\ref{th:main} (indeed Theorem~\ref{th:old} is enough) implies, for example, that any drawing with $K_{\frac{n}{2}}$ drawn in the southern hemisphere (using an uncrossed $\frac{n}{2}$-cycle on the equator) and the remaining $K_{\frac{n}{2}}$ drawn in the northern hemisphere (arbitrarily) must have at least $H(n)$ crossings.
+These kinds of drawings play a role in the computer-free proof~\cite{McQR14} that $\crn(K_9)=36$.

 We close with some open problems: \begin{itemize} \item Can we construct a family of \HHopt\ drawings of $K_n$ which are non-shellable, but bishellable, similar to the constructions in~\cite{nonshell}?
-The drawing of $K_{11}$ shown in Figure~\ref{fig:n11bi} might be a good start. \item Is there a concept similar to bishellability that does not require the starting vertices of the sequences to share a cell, but still implies at least $H(n)$ crossings?
+The drawing of $K_{11}$ shown in \figurename~\ref{fig:n11bi} might be a good start. \item Is there a concept similar to bishellability that does not require the starting vertices of the sequences to share a cell, but still implies at least $H(n)$ crossings?
 This would mean that each of the two sequences could have their own (local) reference faces. \end{itemize}

-\subparagraph*{Acknowledgements} Research for this article was initiated during the \emph{AIM Workshop on Exact Crossing Numbers} held from April 28 to May 2, 2014 in Palo Alto (California, USA).
+\paragraph*{Acknowledgments.} Research for this article was initiated during the \emph{AIM Workshop on Exact Crossing Numbers} held from April 28 to May 2, 2014 in Palo Alto (California, USA).
 We are grateful to the American Institute of Mathematics (AIM) for their support and we thank the participants of that workshop for fruitful and inspiring discussions.